cloudd901/HotkeyCommands/README.md

 	//Unregister/deactivate all Hotkeys with the option of keeping the dictionary. hotkeyComm.HotkeyUnregisterAll();

-	HotkeyRegister and HotkeyRegisterList gives the options to add custom ID's to the Dictionary.
+	HotkeyAddKey and HotkeyAddKeyList gives the options to add custom ID's to the Dictionary.

 	KeyRegisteredCall is an event fired when a key is registered.
 Returns true or false along with id and key.
 	KeyUnRegisteredCall is an event fired when a key is unregistered.
 Returns id and key.